Welcome to the

 that time were: a very good earth ground connection and a Hi-Z

 I operate mainly in the bands between 160m and 70 cm.
 Whenever is possible, I enjoy QRP.
-My favorites modes are SSB and CW, but I'm active in some of the digital modes, too.
+My favorites modes are SSB and CW, but I'm active in FM and some of the digital modes, too.
 I am also interested in using open source (hardware and software) and all sort of new technologies.

 My station ....